1) We Study the Web Host

 We try to present the support agents with questions that are, theoretically, beyond their scope of support and knowledge.
 The way they approach things they don’t know is very telling about their work ethic and desire to help.

-Once all is said and done, we write our website hosting review and ascribe our rating.
+Once all is said and done, we write our reviews and ascribe our ratings.
 Initially, all new hosting reviews get rated solely by our experts.

 The weigh each aspect carries is as follows:

-- Speed – 25%, page loading time and how server handles stress are hugely important factors that determine seamless end user experience and site ranking
+- Speed – 25%, page loading time and how the server handles stress are hugely important factors that determine seamless end-user experience and site ranking.

-- Price – 15%, hosting, after all, is an investment and the price matters; it is not ascribed higher value as there are many deals and discounts you can benefit from and because shared hosting plans, even in the long run, are very inexpensive
+- Price – 15%, hosting, after all, is an investment and the price matters; it is not ascribed higher value as there are many deals and discounts you can benefit from and because price alone is a meaningless metric; it only makes sense when juxtaposed to the performance you get, the support you receive, and the provided features.

-- Features – 15%, the price you pay is tied to the services you receive; the more and better functioning, the better
+- Features – 15%, the price you pay is, indeed, closely tied to the services you receive; the more and better functioning, the better.

 Now, once a web hosting company accrues a certain number of user reviews, we add their value to the final grade.
-At the end, user reviews contribute 25% to the final rating.
+In the end, user reviews contribute 25% to the final rating.